Many women may justifiably worry about reporting incidents of sexual harassment they experience in the workplace.

 3. Status quo and culture

 In some workplaces, a masculine culture may combine with a phenomenon known as the bystander effect, and these can prevent women from feeling comfortable in speaking up against harassment.
 When others witness the behavior, and no one speaks up about it, it can send the message throughout the organization that the behavior is acceptable, or at least condoned.
 If a victim believes that others know about the harassment, but they do not believe it worthy of comment or reporting, she may feel that reporting it herself will not be effective.

 These are not the only fears women have about speaking up, but calling the illegal behaviors out is often the only way to stop them and receive justice.
-It is also the way to prevent others from falling victim to the harassment.
-Taking action and reporting sexual harassers can feel empowering.
+It is also a way to prevent others from falling victim to harassment.
+Taking action and reporting of sexual harassers can feel empowering.
 However, if a woman does not feel comfortable reporting the behavior to the company’s human resources department, she may want to file a complaint with the EEOC, and seek legal advice about filing a lawsuit.